Toyota AE86: Body styles

 Variety of AE86s at 2004 Hachiroku.com.au Annual AE86 Meet-Up in Melbourne, Australia.

 The Levin and Trueno featured fixed-headlights and retractable headlights respectively, with both available as hatchback or coupé.
 The export model name Corolla applies to both variations.
 The AE86 (along with the lower spec 1452 cc AE85 and 1587 cc SR5 and DX versions) was rear wheel drive, built on the rear wheel drive E70 Corolla platform (same wheelbase length, interchangeable parts, etc.), unlike the front wheel drive E80 models in the same range.
+The liftback claimed a drag coefficient of 0,35 Cd, while the coupé was higher at 0,38 Cd.